-5. Provide Support and a Comforting Environment for Caregivers
+5. Provide Support and Comfort

 There is already enough stress on a child and family dealing with a disease or illness, so it is important that a trial does not add more stress.
 Ideally, a child and any accompanying family members will feel they have entered a warm and welcoming environment when they arrive at a clinic.
 While it requires planning to create a comfortable environment for children, their parents and siblings, it can make for a more pleasant experience for everyone.